calvin-cs262-fall20-teamF/Project/online-help.md

+# Section 2: Submitting a Report

-# Section 2?: Selecting the Least Busy Space
+## 2.1 - Selecting the Least Busy Space

 You can use the app Freespace to peruse to the list of spaces on campus and choose the one that is the least busy.